 Implement Validation Rules by Condition in Nintex Forms for Office 365 SharePoint Online

-First Open your SharePoint online site and the go to the particular Sharepoint list.
-From the list ribbon click on Nintex Forms option which will open Nintex form designer.
+First Open your SharePoint Online site and the go to the particular Sharepoint list.
+From the list ribbon, click on the Nintex Forms option which will open Nintex form designer.

 Then drag and drop a Panel control to the form and double-click on the Panel to open the Control Settings dialog box.
 Here give a name and Title put some meaningful message which will appear in the panel.
 It looks like below: